2-alchemists/krossboard-docs/content/docs/100_releases.md

 draft = false
 weight = 100
 toc = true
+aliases = ["/docs/releases/"]
 +++

 This page lists important features and changes about Krossboard releases.

+## Krossboard v1.2.x
+This major branch (current version: `v1.2.0`) comes with following enhancements and fixes.
+* **Node Analytics Dashboards.**

+  Two kinds of nodes dashboards are provided.

+  The first dashboard, called `Recent Node Occupation`, displays for each node the latest (5-minutes refresh interval) resource allocation to pods.
+Available for CPU and memory resources, it's displayed as a piechart where each pod is represented by a slice proportional to the share in percentage of resource the pod is using on the node.

+  The second dashboard, called `Node Usage History`, displays for each node the history of resource usage over time.
+Available for CPU and memory resources, it's displayed for each kind of resources as a stacked-area chart displaying the resource usage for each node over time.

+* **Multi-KUBECONFIG.**

+  This feature means that, the Krossboard data processor backend can now produce analytics data for Kubernetes clusters declared defined in multiple KUBECONFIG files.
+[Learn more...]({{< relref "60_deploy-for-cross-cloud-and-on-premises-kubernetes/" >}})
+* **UI to upload KUBECONFIG.**

+  The Krossboard web interface now enables a admin page to upload KUBECONFIG that are automatically taken into account for the data processor.

 ## Krossboard v1.1.x
 This major branch (current version: `v1.1.1`) brings the below changes.